GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Benchmarking VLMs

-Most models handle widget functions and layout semantics well but struggle with system state perception.
-As shown in Figure~\ref{fig:Interface Perception Error Examples}, in Safari, an update notification is often mistaken for a blocking pop-up, leading to incorrect predictions, while in PowerPoint, models can understand the effect of delete action but not which element is selected.
-Our benchmark reveals that current models underperform in system state perception, despite its crucial role in GUI tasks.
+\textbf{Interface Knowledge.} Most models handle widget functions and layout semantics well, but struggle with system state prediction.
+As shown in \cref{fig:interface-perception-errors}, in Safari, an update notification is mistaken for a blocking pop-up, leading to incorrect answers.